marabian/useful-keyboard-shortcuts/README.md

 * Moves the currently editor left/right - `cmd k <left arrow>/<right arrow>`

-* Open file in "keep it open" mode - `double click on a file file in sidebar`
+* Open file in "keep it open" mode - `double click on a file in sidebar`

 * Switch between tabs in focused window - `ctrl tab`